A Management Dashboard for Restaurant Admins.

 Goal # 3 :

-Optimize feature utilization by designing a modern and visually appealing UI for the dashboard.
+Develop a modern and visually appealing UI for the dashboard, while ensuring maximum utilization of available features.

 Goal # 4 :